 So there you go!
 Some quick tips and insight into the world of CTV.
 But that’s only scratching the surface.
 We haven’t talked about things like the differences and similarities of inventory or how to enable attribution measurement.

 That’s why we’re creating an all new SpotX University course designed specifically for linear TV buyers, helping them navigate how to include connected TV into their overall TV media strategy.
-Pre-register by filling out the form below and we’ll send you early access once it’s live.
+Check it out on SpotX University.

 This article was written by Nick Hoffmann, director of global client education at SpotX.